Chișinău: Rail

 The second most popular form of domestic transportation within Moldova is via railways.
 The total length of the network managed by Moldovan Railway (as of 2009) is 1232 km.
 The entire network is single track and is not electrified.
-The central hub of all railways is Chișinău Central Railway Station.
+The central hub of all railways is Chișinău Railway Station.
 There is another smaller railway station – Revaca located on the city's ends.

-Chișinău Railway Station has an international railway terminal with connections to Bucharest, Kyiv, Minsk, Odesa, Moscow, Samara, Varna, and St. Petersburg.
-Due to the simmering conflict between Moldova and the unrecognised Transnistria republic the rail traffic towards Ukraine is occasionally stopped.
+Chișinău Railway Station has an international railway terminal with connections to Bucharest and Kyiv.

 Public transport

 Trolleybuses

 There is a wide trolleybus network operating as common public transportation within the city.
 From 1994, Chișinău saw the establishment of new trolleybus lines, as well as an increase in capacity of existing lines, to improve connections between the urban districts.
 The network comprises 22 trolleybus lines being 246 km in length.
-Trolleybuses run between 05:00 and 03:00.
+Trolleybuses run between 05:00 and 23:00.
 There are 320 units operating daily in Chișinău.
 However, the requirements are as minimum as 600 units.
-A trolleybus ticket costs 6 lei (ca. $0.31).
+A trolleybus ticket costs 7 lei (ca. $0.41).
 It is the cheapest method of transport within Chișinău municipality.